MaistoV/UninaSoC/README.md

 make sw
 ```

-## Simulation flow (TBD):
-The choice of the simulator is driven by the choice of the IPs and required licenses.
-We target two simulation flows:
-* Unit tests: Verilator
-   * Royalty-free, good for students
-   * No support for Xilin IPs
-* SoC-level tests, QuestaSim:
-   * Requires license
-   * Supports Xilinx IPs
-   * Students can access a licensed host for simulator access

 ## Architecture

 In both HPC and embedded profiles, the SoC architecture and host connection is depicted below: